vivianzvz/econ165/README.md

 # Econ 165 Spring 2025 — oTree Experiments

-This repository contains a unified oTree project consisting of **three experimental apps** developed for research and teaching in behavioral and experimental economics.
+This repository contains a unified oTree project consisting of **three experimental apps** developed for research in behavioral and experimental economics.

 ### Included Apps